ralcar/smoothtv-docs/README.md

 # Overview

-This document is for describing the data flow of SmoothTV
+This document is for describing a possible solution for creating and storing match events in a tournament, that can then be viewed on a website by users.
+Here is a very rough and simple example of how a Match object could look like and the events that it could hold: [Types file](./types.ts)

 ## Step 1.
 Sending events from the Scoreboard app

+This is the type of events that the Scoreboard app could send to the backend service for storage.
+It should be sent as soon as possible.

 ### Match Start event
 ```js